zhansingsong/iElevator.js/README.md

 ```

 ## Usage
-it is easy to use, only you ovrride default options to meet your requirements what you want. the following three example to dispaly the plugin how to use.
+it is easy to use, only you ovrride default options to meet your requirements what you want. the following three example to illustrate the plugin how to use.
 #### 1. back to top
 ##### **[Refer to expample](http://zhansingsong.github.io/back2top)**
 HTML structure: